ilai-deutel/kibi/README.md

 - Support for UTF-8 characters
 - Command to jump to a given row/column
 - Handle window resize
-- Configurable using configuration files: global editor configuration, langage-specific syntax higlighting configuration
+- Parsing configuration files: global editor configuration, language-specific syntax highlighting configuration
-- Display line numbers on the left of the screen, file size in the status bar
+- Display line numbers on the left of the screen; display file size in the status bar
+- Syntax highlighting: multi-line strings
 - "Save as" prompt when no file name has been provided
+- Command to duplicate the current row
+- Memory safety, thanks to Rust!
+- Many bug fixes

 ## Dependencies